solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 author: joonas.sarajarvi
 excerpt: >
   How much main memory is required to run a web service written in Clojure?
-Does choosing a dynamic JVM-based language for side projects require a hefty personal IT budget?
+Does choosing a dynamic, JVM based language for side projects require a hefty personal IT budget?
   How to find out if your Clojure program is close to running out of memory?